|

 Conclusion

-For students of history, your main purpose in writing will
+For students of history, your main purpose

-historically accurate word "Anzac" the appropriate word to use
+making the historically accurate word "Anzac" the appropriate word to use

-when referring to Anzac Day, the soldiers and the locations at Gallipoli, and upper-case ANZAC the appropriate
+when referring to Anzac Day, the soldiers and the locations at Gallipoli,

-term for the army formation itself.
-However, you need to be aware that there
+itself.
+However, you need to be aware that there is much uncertainty in the

-is much uncertainty in the community over the use of Anzac and ANZAC, and
+community over the use of Anzac and ANZAC, and also that a general use of

 More information